couchbase/query/clustering/couchbase/README.md

 + [Install and build instructions](https://github.com/couchbase/tlm/)

-Note: build the master branch, because this has support for managing the query engine (cbq-engine).
+Note: Get and build the sherlock branch*, because this has support for managing the query engine (cbq-engine).

+* repo init -u git://github.com/couchbase/manifest -m sherlock.xml

 After Couchbase has been built, take the following steps:
-1. Define the environment variable ENABLE_QUERY to be something (e.g. ENABLE_QUERY=Y)
-2. Copy the cbq-engine binary to the install/bin directory of your Couchbase source
-3. Start Couchbase: cd to the root directory of your Couchbase source and run ./install/bin/couchbase-server start
+1. Start Couchbase: cd to the root directory of your Couchbase source and run ./install/bin/couchbase-server start

 ### Unit-tests